 Strengthening relations with the EU

-Switzerland’s enlargement contribution improves visibility and thereby also the opportunities that Swiss entrepreneurs have to take part in public calls for tender, particularly those issued through EU Structural Funds and the EU Cohesion Fund.
-Over the past years, various smaller and larger Swiss enterprises have received contracts from EU-financed projects either directly or indirectly.
-A survey carried out in 2015 revealed that small and large Swiss enterprises have received more than 580 contracts worth around CHF 2 billion from EU-funded projects in the 13 partner countries in recent years.
-As Swiss companies are not required to disclose information about contracts they have been awarded, this survey reflects only a fraction of the total contracts won by Swiss companies, and the actual value of contracts placed with Swiss firms from EU funds is therefore likely to be well in excess of this amount.
+EU enlargement has brought many benefits to Switzerland and provides considerable export and investment opportunities.
+Switzerland's engagement improves the visibility of Swiss companies and thus also their chances in public tendering procedures, particularly within the framework of the EU structural funds and the EU Cohesion Fund.
+A survey revealed that between 2010 and 2015, small and large Swiss companies received over 580 contracts worth around CHF 2 billion from EU-funded projects in the 13 partner countries.
+As Swiss companies are not required to disclose information to the federal government about contracts they have been awarded, this survey reflects only a fraction of the total number of contracts won by Swiss companies.